This policy defines BCIT's policy for the use of remote-support tools in the Barnard College computing environment.

-The Service Desk will provide remote support only under these conditions:
+BCIT technicians will provide remote-access support only under these conditions:

-1. If the user is at the computer, on the phone with the BCIT technician (technician).
+- If the user is at the computer, on the phone with the technician.

-2. In an emergency, such as a severely compromised computer causing issues on the network.
-In such a case, the technician will remove the computer from the network and contact the user to schedule a replacement computer.
+- In an emergency, such as a severely compromised computer causing issues on the network.
+In such a case, the technician will remove the computer from the network and contact the user to schedule a follow-up appointment.

-The Service Desk will log in remotely only from authenticated, single-account services, where any session can be traced to a particular technician.
+The Service Desk will log in remotely only from authenticated applications where any and all sessions are logged and can be traced to a particular technician.

-The technician will review with the user what steps were taken and what changes were made.
-The technician will update the Help Desk ticket with the same information.
+Before initiating a login session, the technician will notify the user in advance and explain to the user what is the purpose of the session.
+After the session is complete, the technician will review with the user what steps were taken and what changes were made.
+The technician will update the ServiceNow ticket with the same information.